neoKushan/compose-on-unraid/content/gettingstarted/installing.md

 docker-compose --version
 ```
 If it's installed, you'll get a response like `docker-compose version 1.29.0, build unknown`.
 That means it worked!

+## An Alternative way to tinker (Portainer)

+If you don't want to mess about installing compose on your server, but you do want to tinker with compose files then you can use [Portainer](https://www.portainer.io/) to deploy a compose yaml file.

+With Portainer installed, simply go to 'Stacks' on the left-hand menu, select '+ Add Stack' and paste your compose file into the web editor.

+Installing Portainer is out of scope for this guide, but it's relatively straightforward to install if you're able to install other docker apps.